CopperEgg/revealcloud-puppet/README.md

 Copyright 2012, CopperEgg

-This puppet module will install CopperEgg's collector on your servers.
+This puppet module will install CopperEgg's RevealCloud collector on your servers.

 Installation
 ------------